 Removal of the urinary bladder includes removal of the bladder, the endings of the ureters and the pelvic lymph nodes.
 Depending on factors like tumour location and type of urinary diversion part of the adjacent gender-specific organs (the prostate and seminal vesicles in men; the entire urethra, adjacent vagina, and uterus in women) are removed.
 Men should be aware that prostate cancer is sometimes found in removed prostates but generally does not affect long-term survival or treatment.

 How is the bladder removed?

 Removal of the urinary bladder is performed through an incision in the abdomen (open) with the patient under general anaesthesia (combination of intravenous drugs and inhaled gasses; you are ‘asleep’).
 The bladder, the ends of the ureters close to the bladder, the pelvic lymph nodes, and (part of) adjacent gender-specific organs are removed.
 Now another way to store and empty urine must be created (urinary diversion).

 The standard procedure at the moment is open surgery.
-However, it can be done as a minimally invasive procedure (laparoscopically or robotic-assisted) at centres that treat a lot of patients and have experienced and specialised surgeons.
-Currently, a minimally invasive approach is considered experimental for bladder removal.
+However, sometimes it can be done as a laparoscopic or robotic-assisted procedure at centres that treat a lot of patients and have experienced and specialised surgeons.

 How to prepare for the procedure

 You are admitted to the urology ward 1 day prior to the operation.
 A physician or nurse will talk you through the operation and explain what happens before and especially after the surgery.

 Part of your intestines will be used to create the urinary diversion.
 Your doctor will advise you in detail about how to prepare for the procedure.